-Maria Cerio is a freshman in the Columbian College at The George Washington University, with an interest in organizational sciences and public health.
+Maria Cerio is a sophomore in the Columbian College at The George Washington University, with an interest in organizational sciences and public health.

 Maria grew up in the Boston area, where she was very involved in her community and high school.
 Throughout her high school career, she participated in the Best Buddies club, which facilitates friendships between students with disabilities and those without.
 Initially, Maria was co-event planner and was later elected co-president.
 During her tenure with Best Buddies, she shared her passion for horseback riding by organizing the first therapeutic riding event.
 Maria also worked as a mentor for the Special Needs Athletic Partnership, guiding students with intellectual, cognitive, and physical disabilities through recreational activities.
 In addition to her work with the disabled community, Maria regularly served the local food pantry and assisted living facility.
 Her public service extended to populations facing housing challenges, through two internships with the Chattanooga Housing Authority.
 Maria also enjoyed her roles as section leader of her high school’s orchestral chamber ensemble as a violinist and co-captain of the math team.